clarte53/clarte-utils/README.md

   older versions of the framework.
 - 'Dev' contains tools to help debug and profile applications.
-- 'Geometry' adds classes and extensions methods to extend the capabilities offered by unity in regards to geometrical operations (matricial operations for example), as well as collision detection related things.
+- 'Geometry' adds classes and extensions methods to extend the capabilities offered by Unity in regard to geometrical operations (matricial operations for example), as well as collision detection related things.
 - 'Input' defines helper class to work with unity native API for VR tracking.
 - 'Net' contains classes used for network communication.
-In particular, it defines an HTTP server and client, as well as a multi-channel negotiation protocol for easy networking independant of unity network stack.
+In particular, it defines an HTTP server and client, as well as a multi-channel negotiation protocol for easy networking independant of Unity network stack.
 - 'Pattern' provide base implementation for various useful design patterns.
 - 'Serialization' contains all serialization helper class.
 In particular, it defines a custom high performance binary serializer compatible with all